jakeoeding/instructure-ui/docs/getting-started/usage.md

 ## Quick Start

-The following steps will create a starter app configured with Instructure-UI presets that is immediately ready for development.
+The following steps will create a React app that uses Instructure-UI.
 Recommended if you are starting from scratch.

 1. Create a new react app, e.g. with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html):